 If you are in the Cowichan area on Vancouver Island and looking for a quick access hike to beautiful viewpoints, this is it.

 The Mount Tzouhalem hike will add so much to your day because you accomplish something amazing so quickly and then you can be off to the next adventure.

 Directions for the Mount Tzouhalem hike can be found at bottom of post.

 Read on and I will share all I know about this local gem of a mountain.

-The hike to the most popular lookout on the Mount Tzouhalem hike is the Cross Summit lookout.
+The trail to the most popular lookout on the Mount Tzouhalem hike is the Cross Summit lookout.
 This hike is about 1 hour and 30 minutes from the parking lot if you keep a good pace.

 If you are hiking as a young family and anticipate any of the following… plan for a good 2 hours up to the Cross Summit Lookout.

 - If you’re going to stop and have a leisurely lunch at the first viewpoint and explore around in the ecological reserve.